Bang Energy Babe Hannah Palmer Bursts Out Of White Bikini With Girlfriend In Sexy Double Beach Update

 “Seeing somebody feel beautiful and confident again when the world keeps knocking them down is just so empowering.
 As women, I think this is one of the most amazing gifts we could give each other!” she added.

-Hannah seems to be gaining popularity fast.
-The model now boasts over 800,000 followers on Instagram.
-Updates aren’t necessarily daily from Hannah, but that might add to the appeal.
+Hannah seems to be gaining popularity fast, as she now boasts over 800,000 followers on Instagram.
+She doesn’t necessarily post updates every day, but that might be part of her appeal.
 Fans wishing to catch the next update going live from Hannah should give her Instagram account a follow.